isomerpages/moh-upec/_our-work/PEC Data & Analysis/Overview.md

 opportunities for improvement in pre-hospital care specifically for cardiac arrest.</p>
 <p>The team produces an annual OHCA data report that is disseminated widely.
 It contains OHCA data for over a decade.
-Data points include OHCA case burden, response rate and outcomes such as Utstein survival rate and the rate of OHCA survival-to-discharge in Singapore.
-Please view these annual reports under "Resources".</p>
+Data points include OHCA burden data, bystander CPR/AED response rates and survival outcomes data such as Utstein survival rate and the rate of OHCA survival-to-discharge.
+Annual reports can be found under "Resources".</p>
 <p></p>
 <p></p>